wombleton/gitlaw-nz/acts/H/Hotel Association of New Zealand Act 1969.md

     (6) Except as otherwise provided by this Act, the disciplinary committee shall regulate its own procedure.

-    Section 9(2)(a): amended, on 1 July 1994, by [section 9(1)][34] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).
+    Section 9(2)(a): amended, on 1 July 1994, by [section 9(1)][36] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).

-    Section 9(2)(a): amended, on 1 April 1980, pursuant to [section 12][35] of the Judicature Amendment Act 1979 (1979 No 124).
+    Section 9(2)(a): amended, on 1 April 1980, pursuant to [section 12][37] of the Judicature Amendment Act 1979 (1979 No 124).

-    Section 9(2)(c): amended, on 1 July 1994, by [section 9(1)][34] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).
+    Section 9(2)(c): amended, on 1 July 1994, by [section 9(1)][36] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).

-    Section 9(3): amended, on 1 July 1994, by [section 9(2)(a)][34] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).
+    Section 9(3): amended, on 1 July 1994, by [section 9(2)(a)][36] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).

-    Section 9(3): amended, on 1 July 1994, by [section 9(2)(b)][34] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).
+    Section 9(3): amended, on 1 July 1994, by [section 9(2)(b)][36] of the Hotel Association of New Zealand Amendment Act 1994 (1994 No 38).

 ##### 10 Charges before disciplinary committee

-*   (1) Where a charge has been made to the disciplinary committee by any person that any person has, while a member of the association, failed to fulfil that member's responsibilities under any of the provisions of the [Sale of Liquor Act 1989][28], or has committed any breach of the code of ethics or of any other rules in force under this Act, the disciplinary committee may, whether or not that person is still a member of the association, inquire into the charge.
+*   (1) Where a charge has been made to the disciplinary committee by any person that any person has, while a member of the association, failed to fulfil that member's responsibilities under any of the provisions of the [Sale and Supply of Alcohol Act 2012][30], or has committed any breach of the code of ethics or of any other rules in force under this Act, the disciplinary committee may, whether or not that person is still a member of the association, inquire into the charge.

     (2) If, after inquiring into the charge, the disciplinary committee is satisfied that it is established, it may if it thinks fit do any 1 or more of the following things: